MikeHughesKent/PyFibreBundle/README.md

 * Matplotlib (to run examples and tests)

 ## Acknowlegements
-Cheng Yong Xin, Joseph, contributed to triangular linear interpolation; Petros Giataganas who developed some of the Matlab code that parts of this library were ported from.
+Cheng Yong Xin, Joseph, who contributed to triangular linear interpolation; Callum McCall who contributed to the super resolution component, Petros Giataganas who developed some of the Matlab code that parts of this library were ported from.

 Funding from EPSRC (Ultrathin fluorescence microscope in a needle, EP/R019274/1), Royal Society (Ultrathin Inline Holographic Microscopy) and University of Kent.